 I’d been living in Phoenix more than seven years before I finally ventured out to Desert Classic at South Mountain.
-I’ve been riding South Mountain for years, but never opted to ride the classic.
+I’ve been riding South Mountain for years, but never opted to ride this Classic.
 From what I read it was the “easy trail” on SoMo and that’s all I knew about it.

 Whether the trail is easy or not all depends on your fitness and skill.
-Yes, this trail is a piece of cake, compared to National, but it’s still fun, fast and furious and a singlespeeder’s hammerfest.
+Yes, this trail is nothing compared to it’s big brothers National, Holbert, Alta, and Geronimo, but it’s still fun, fast and furious, and a singlespeeder’s hammerfest.

 My favorite section of DC is the West end from the Desert Foothills lot.
-It’s more technical out West and closer to Helipad and Goat.
-Two of my favorite spurs.
+It’s more technical out West and closer to Helipad.